boost-ext/di/doc/user_guide.md

 ###Injections

 *Constructor Injection* is the most powerful of available injections.
 It guarantees initialized state of data members.
-Boost.DI constructor injection is achieved without any additional work from the user.
+[Boost].DI constructor injection is achieved without any additional work from the user.

 <a id="di_automatic"></a>
 --- ***automatic (default)*** ---